How to Lead a Workforce Through Pandemic Recovery

 - Take away mental health stigma by protecting privacy, education and normalizing mental health challenges.

-- Give your management tools to help provide the support your employees need to get back to work.
+- Offer and request tools to help provide the support your employees need to get back to work.

 - Encourage executives to share their own personal challenges.